 A considerable portion of post-purchase queries is related to returns and/or refunds.
 There can be a lot of reasons for returns.
 This can mean a customer with an incorrectly fitting garment requesting a return on the next day of purchase.
-It may even mean one with an unused electronic item finding out that it’s defective and requesting return a year later!
-It can be a headache to strike a balance between achieving positive customer experience and preventing fraudulent/unethical returns.
+It may even mean one with an unused electronic item finding out that it’s defective and requesting a return a year later!
+It can be a headache to strike a balance between achieving a positive customer experience and preventing fraudulent/unethical returns.
 This calls for carefully created, product-wise return policies, and clear communication of the same.

 Customer feedback holds undeniable importance in any business.
 Not knowing whether your customer is happy with your product/service is like walking in the dark.
-In fact, feedback not just indicates customer satisfaction, but it also aids it.
+In fact, feedback not just indicates customer satisfaction but also aids it.
 Asking for feedback is a way of showing that the customer’s satisfaction matters to us and we will work to that end.

 Some companies also opt for a more detailed questionnaire requesting descriptive answers covering different areas of experience.
 This can be very insightful but carries the risk of boring your customers.
 A good solution to this can be the provision of an incentive (everyone likes gift cards) for giving detailed feedback.

 According to Oberlo, the number of digital buyers is estimated to cross 2 billion by 2021.
-Despite such exponential growth, there is still much ground that e-commerce has to cover, which means plenty of opportunities.
+Despite such exponential growth, there is still much ground that e-commerce customer services platform has to cover, which means plenty of opportunities.
 This however only applies to companies who dedicate attention to customer experience.
 Forbes says that every year, companies lose $75 billion dollars as they fail to retain their customers due to poor service.
 This number, surprisingly, was lower two years ago.